Codeark1/Codeark1/README.md

 - ⚛️ Skilled in React.js, Next.js, React Native and modern web and Mobile tools
 - 🚀 Always learning and exploring better frontend practices
 - 🤝 Open to collaborating on React/Next.js projects
-- 📫 Reach me at: your.email@example.com
+- 📫 Reach me at:ajitenadavid@gmail.com

 <!---